cullinans1/employee-management-system/README.md

 Administrators can view and manage employee time off and employees can view the balances of their time off.

 ## *License*
 This application is covered under the MIT license.
-Copyright (c) 2020 Laura Fry, Sammy Cullinan, Ismael Ramirez.
+Copyright (c) 2020 Laura Fry, Sammy Cullinan, Ismael Ramirez, Nicholas De La Garza.

 ## *Contributing*
 This was a group project.
-Contributors were Laura Fry, Sammy Cullinan and Ismael Ramirez.
+Contributors were Laura Fry, Sammy Cullinan, Ismael Ramirez and Nicholas De La Garza.

 ## *Tests*
 Testing was performed throughout the creation of the project, as well as documented tests are identified in the _tests_ folder.

+## Features
+List of features ready and TODOs for future development
+* login feature for employee
+* login feature for admin
+* dashboard feature

+To-do list:
+* create employee feature

+## *Status*
+Project is still not full completed as there is still a "create employee" feature that is still in progress

 ## *Questions*
 For any questions or for support, please contact Laura Fry at: lafry5@yahoo.com or lafry5 on GitHub.